Glossary & Lingo

 pressure

 A force acting on a given area.
 The pressure is calculated by dividing the force by the area over which it is acting.
-The unit of pressure is the Pascal (metric system) or pound per square inch (psi).
+The metric unit of pressure is the Pascal (kPa) and the imperial unit is pound per square inch (psi).

 pressure gauge